Open a Document Editor Using Web API

 studioPro.ui.editors.editDocumentto open the document by passing its ID.

-See the code sample below (from src/main/index.ts) to see how this is done:
+The code sample below (from src/main/index.ts) shows how this is done:

 import { IComponent, Menu, Primitives, getStudioProApi } from "@mendix/extensions-api";